 Amadeus is not a biographical portrait of Mozart, played here by Tom Hulce.
 Instead, the world-famous classical composer’s life merely serves as an instrument to frame the inner struggle and spiritual crisis of another glorious musician: Antonio Salieri (F. Murray Abraham) who, as director of the Italian opera at the Habsburg court for more than fifteen years, had a huge influence on the development of classical and opera music in 18th-century Vienna.

 While the entire film is narrated and presented from the Italian artist’s point of view, the drama goes way beyond the pure rivalry soap opera between the two highly gifted men.
-The historical accuracy of the opposition and conflict is highly debatable, as is Forman’s depiction of the characters of Mozart and Salieri: but Amadeus is no historical drama, and shouldn’t be seen as such.
+The historical accuracy of the antagonism and conflict is highly debatable, as is Forman’s depiction of the characters of Mozart and Salieri: but Amadeus is no historical drama, and shouldn’t be seen as such.

 Amadeus: Hearing the very voice of God